Ewan-Selkirk/Screpo/README.md

 Quickly send an image to a Discord channel from the app with the use of a webhook url.

 ### Build Instructions
-1. Clone the repo
+1. Clone the repo and change directory to the new folder
 2. Create a Python virtual environment
 `python -m venv venv`
-3. Activate the environment
+3. Activate the environment:
 ```
 Windows:
 .\venv\Scripts\Activate.ps1